Ayushi155/CodSoft/README.md

 # CodSoft
-Hello everyone, this is a code of calculator here by clicking this file you can use a calculator to perform any operation. you can run this code in vscode platform. thank codsoft to give me a change for this task
+Hello everyone, this is a code of calculator here by clicking this file you can use a calculator to perform any operation. you can run this code in vscode platform. thank you codsoft for giving me a change for this task to perform